-During these difficult days, we recognize that students will also have unique and unforeseen needs.
+We recognize this spring and fall are not the semesters anyone anticipated and that students may be facing unique and unforeseen needs.
 The Dean of Students office has emergency funds available for this purpose.
 Students with specific needs are encouraged to contact the office at [[deanofstudents]] so we can assess your personal situation.